jonnyhoeven/justme.dev/projects/gitops-workshop.md

 ### ArgoCD can Git Ops itself

-We just deployed the cat app using ArgoCD, but we still needed kubectl to apply the application.
+We just deployed the cat app using ArgoCD, but we still needed Kubectl to apply the application.
 ArgoCD can also manage itself using GitOps, we can deploy the `cat-app` by adding a new file in the `namespace/argocd/application` folder.

 - First edit [argocd.application.yaml](/namespace/argocd/application/argocd.Application.yaml) and change `repoURL` to